 “We’re very pleased as an organisation that we have now made that final payment, and the Blackmore Theatre is in the ownership of The Exmouth Players and it's members"

-We have recently lowered the stage height to the floor level.
+We sometime ago lowered the stage height to the floor level.
 This was done for some of the reasons below:

 1, The old stage was creaking and needed work done

 2, We wanted to provide easy access, especially with some of our older members

 3, To provide a better space for the lighting team

 4, The ability to put back in stage blocks at different heights to create levels